detachedsoul/poetselixir-nextjs/README.md

 - Refactored the dropdown element to use states for controlling it's visibility.

+- Created custom breakpoints to make the site more responsive.

 The live demo of my progress can be found on [https://poetselixir.netlify.app](https://poetselixir.netlify.app)